 Defense secretary to mandate COVID vaccine for US military by Sept.
 15

+It could be even sooner depending on when a vaccine gets FDA approval

-The Pentagon is requiring members of the U.S. military to get vaccinated against coronavirus, a defense official has confirmed to Fox News.
+The Pentagon is requiring members of the U.S. military to get vaccinated against coronavirus.

-All military troops will have until September 15 to get vaccinated, according to a memo first reported by The Associated Press.
+All military troops will have until Sept.
+15 to get vaccinated, according to a memo sent by Defense Secretary Lloyd Austin to all Department of Defense employees.
 It could be even sooner depending on developments regarding vaccine approval or the spread of COVID-19.

+WHITE HOUSE DOESN'T DENY IT IS CONSIDERING WITHHOLDING FUNDS TO FORCE VACCINATIONS

-"I will seek the president’s approval to make the vaccines mandatory no later than mid-September, or immediately upon [FDA approval] whichever comes first," Defense Secretary Lloyd Austin said in the memo, expected to go out to troops on Monday.
+"I will seek the president’s approval to make the vaccines mandatory no later than mid-September, or immediately upon [FDA approval] whichever comes first," Austin said in the memo, which went out to troops on Monday.

 "I will not hesitate to act sooner or recommend a different course to the President if l feel the need to do so," Austin added.
 "To defend this Nation, we need a healthy and ready force."